Texas Dad Says Police Overreacted to Son’s Call

 “On January 7, 2017, the plaintiff and A.N. had been arguing over A.N.’s disrespectful response when the plaintiff expressed his displeasure with A.N.’s excessively long telephone conversations with friends. … A.N. told plaintiff to get out of his face or he was going to call the police.
 The plaintiff responded by telling him to go ahead and call the police,” the complaint states.

-El-Amin said he and his younger sons were doing their afternoon prayers that day in their apartment when Harris County sheriff’s deputies and defendants Megan Herrin and Oscar Flores knocked on the door.
+El-Amin said he and his younger sons were doing their afternoon prayers that day in their apartment when Harris County sheriff’s deputies Megan Herrin and Oscar Flores, defendants in the lawsuit, knocked on the door.

 “Flores and Herrin asked if the plaintiff was the father of A.N. and asked for the plaintiff’s ‘story,’” the complaint states.
 “The plaintiff responded that he was A.N.’s father but that he had no story and instead they should ask A.N. because he was the one that called them.”